iotics-live/iotics-Controller/iotics/README.md

 **Primary method:**
 - **Installation via Companion App (Recommended)** When downloading and installing the companion app, it automatically scans for existing Home Assistant servers upon its initial launch.
-It then offers the option to install the Home Assistant add-on directly through the app, essentially automating the process described in Method 2: Installation via Home Assistant Add-ons.
+It then offers the option to install the Home Assistant add-on directly through the app, essentially automating the process:

 **Download the Iotics Companion App**
-   - To control your Iotics Add-on from your mobile or tablet, download the Iotics Companion App:

      - **[Download on the App Store](https://apps.apple.com/us/app/iotics-for-home-assistant/id1534768325)**
      - **[Get it on Google Play](https://play.google.com/store/apps/details?id=live.iotics.iotics&pli=1)**